Buckfast Abbey: Reconstruction

-Most of Samuel Berry's house was remodeled and incorporated into new claustral ranges which were built in 1882.
-A temporary church was constructed to the south of these new buildings, with the current abbey church constructed between 1906 and 1938, mostly on the footprint of the Cistercian Abbey (the east-end does not follow the original plan).
-The new abbey church was built in the "Norman Transitional and Early English" styles, to the designs of architect, Frederick Arthur Walters.
+Most of Samuel Berry's house was remodelled and incorporated into new claustral ranges which were begun in 1882.
+A temporary church was constructed to the south of these new buildings, with the current abbey church constructed between 1906 and 1938, mostly on the footprint of the Cistercian Abbey.
+The east-end does not follow the original plan.
+The new abbey church was built in the "Norman Transitional and Early English" styles, to the designs of architect Frederick Arthur Walters.
 There were never more than six monks working on the project at any one time, although the whole community had repaired the ancient foundations up to ground level.

 Construction methods were primitive: wooden scaffolding was held together by ropes and no safety protection was worn by the monks.
-One monk fell 50 feet but survived; and three monks fell off a hoist without serious injury in 1931.
+One monk fell 50 feet but survived.
+Three monks fell off a hoist without serious injury in 1931.
 Construction continued throughout World War I: some of the monks were of German nationality, but were not sent to an internment camp on condition that they remained confined to the Abbey grounds.

-Buckfast was formally reinstated as an Abbey in 1902, and Boniface Natter – who died at sea in 1906, when the SS Sirio was shipwrecked – was blessed as the new abbot on 24 February 1903.
-His travelling companion Anscar Vonier became the next abbot and pledged to fulfill Natter's dying wish, namely to rebuild the abbey.
+Buckfast was formally reinstated as an Abbey in 1902.
+Boniface Natter was blessed as the new abbot on 24 February 1903.
+Boniface Natter died at sea in 1906, when the SS Sirio was shipwrecked.
+His travelling companion Anscar Vonier became the next abbot and pledged to fulfill Natter's dying wish, to rebuild the abbey.

-The abbey church was consecrated on 25 August 1932, but the building was not finished for several years: the last stone was laid in late 1937 and final works completed the following year.

-The only portion of the medieval monastery which survives is the "much restored", former abbot's tower, which dates from 14th or 15th century.
-This was incorporated into the abbey's guesthouse, which was constructed during 1982 and 1994, when the abbey's precinct was rebuilt.
+The only portion of the medieval claustral buildings which survives is the "much restored", former abbot's tower, which dates from 14th or 15th century.
+This was incorporated into the abbey's guesthouse, which was constructed between 1982 and 1994, when the abbey's precinct was rebuilt.

 The abbey's former well, which was located in the crypt of the former abbey and which may have dated from Saxon times, was destroyed when the new abbey was built.
-A church was erected and opened in March 1884.
-In that year, reconstruction of the south wing of the monastery began; it was intended to include a refectory and cloister.